certicky/sscait-tournamentmanager/README.md

 ### Disclaimer

-This repository is originally based on several years old version of *StarCraftAITournamentManager* by Dave Churchiland Rick Kelly from https://github.com/davechurchill/StarcraftAITournamentManager.
+This repository is originally based on several years old version of *StarCraftAITournamentManager* by Dave Churchill and Rick Kelly from https://github.com/davechurchill/StarcraftAITournamentManager.
 It still contains a considerable amount of its original code.

 This particular implementation is currently (as of 2022) used to run Student StarCraft AI Tournament (SSCAIT): http://sscaitournament.com/